 Incitement to Return examines the fundamental core of UNRWA education and values - the 'right of return.'
 UNRWA students display their hate and enmity for Israel.
 Their 'return' to what is now Israel, will be through war and violence, not peace and reconciliation.
 These values are found in Palestinian textbooks issued by the Palestinian Ministry of Education, used in UNRWA schools.
 For the first time in 32 years of UNRWA news coverage, we discern that UNRWA school children sing songs in their classrooms of exterminating the Jews.

 This film follows activists and youngsters in the Aida refugee camp in Bethlehem, reflecting on the values they learn in UNRWA schools.
-An ideology of armed struggle is a consistent theme at UNRWA refugee camps.
+An ideology of armed struggle is a consistent theme in UNRWA refugee camps.

 Profile of Mohammad Assaf: UNRWA Goodwill Ambassador for Peace